kubernetes/community/contributors/design-proposals/architecture.md

 in order to support high-availability clusters, or can even be run on Kubernetes itself (AKA [self-hosted](self-hosted-kubernetes.md#what-is-self-hosted)).

-Kubernetes provides a REST API supporting primarily CRUD operations on (mostly) persistent resources as the nucleus of its control plane.
+Kubernetes provides a REST API supporting primarily CRUD operations on (mostly) persistent resources, which serve as the hub of its control plane.
 Kubernetes’s API provides IaaS-like container-centric primitives such as [Pods](https://kubernetes.io/docs/user-guide/pods/), [Services](https://kubernetes.io/docs/user-guide/services/), and [Ingress] (https://kubernetes.io/docs/user-guide/ingress/), and also lifecycle APIs to support orchestration